-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brattleboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Brattleboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brattleboro are a mix of both white- and blue-collar jobs.
 Overall, Brattleboro is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Brattleboro who work in management occupations (13.80%), teaching (10.45%), and office and administrative support (10.18%).

 Telecommuters are a relatively large percentage of the workforce: 8.86% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of Brattleboro spend much less time in their cars: on average, their commute to work is only 17.06 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

 The citizens of Brattleboro are very well educated compared to the average community in the nation: 36.51% of adults in Brattleboro have a bachelor's degree or even advanced degree.